Is there a bus from Vancouver to Victoria? Yes, though there are technically two options which I’ll get into shortly.

 The Fastest Bus Service from Vancouver to Victoria

-The BC Ferries Connector is an all-in-one bus and ferry combo ticket that will deliver you from downtown Vancouver to Victoria in four hours or less.
+The BC Ferries Connector is an all-in-one coach and ferry combo ticket that will deliver you from downtown Vancouver to Victoria in four hours or less.

-It’s the quickest and cheapest way to get over there without a car unless you’re willing to shell out $255.00 on a float plane.
+It’s the quickest and cheapest way to get there without a car unless you’re willing to shell out $255.00 on the Vancouver to Victoria seaplane.

 All you have to do is buy your smartphone tickets online, show up at Pacific Central Station, and they’ll take you right to Capital City Station in Victoria.

-Indeed, the bus to Victoria leaves you right behind the iconic Fairmont Empress Hotel, within walking distance of most Victoria hotels and Victoria’s top attractions.
+Indeed, busses to Victoria leave you right behind the iconic Fairmont Empress Hotel, within walking distance of most Victoria hotels and Victoria’s top attractions.

-You can check all Vancouver to Victoria bus fare options clicking the button below:
+You can check all of the coach from Vancouver to Victoria fare options by clicking the button below:

 Can’t be bothered getting to Pacific Central?
 They’ve got a hotel pickup bus-ferry combo ticket as well: